gbtb/RoslynArchitectureAnalyzer/README.md

 # Roslyn Architecture Analyzer

 The ultimate goal of this project is to augment Roslyn C# compiler with additional architecture-related rules.
+Unlike the more common unit-test based approach, I envision this analyzers to be a part of the main compilation process, with near-instant feedback for developer.
 These rules should be:
 * Fast
 * Portable